man with solar panels

 How much solar battery storage do you need?

-Using this data and different sized solar panels, we’ve calculated how much energy you may use during the day and how much is leftover that could potentially go towards charging a battery to then be used at night time, or during a blackout (depending on the capabilities of the battery you get).
+Using this data and different sized solar panels, we’ve calculated how much energy you may use during the day and how much is leftover that could potentially go towards charging a battery to be used when the sun goes down.

 Solar panel size (kW) Average daily solar energy production (kWh) Average home solar energy use (assumed 30% of daily use kWh) Leftover solar energy (kWh) Suggested solar battery size (kWh)